Aaron Corp: USC

+Richmond

 Because Richmond is an FCS program, Corp was eligible to play immediately as a RS junior in 2010.
 Corp started the first 5 games of the season, leading the Spiders to a 2–2 record through 4.
 He was injured early in Richmond's October 9 loss to New Hampshire and had to be replaced by third-string QB Nick Hicks.
 On the season, Corp completed 67 of 123 pass attempts for 645 yards, 3 touchdowns and 4 interceptions.
 His 129 yards/game average was the best on the team, which saw six different players attempt passes throughout the season.
 He also recorded 19 rushes for 15 total yards.

 Corp was again the Spiders starting quarterback in 2011 as a senior.
 He has led the CAA team to a 2–0 record to start the season, including a road win against the Duke Blue Devils from the ACC.

 Professional career

 Buffalo Bills

-Corp was signed by the Buffalo Bills on April 28, 2012, after going undrafted in the 2012 NFL Draft.
+Corp was signed by the Buffalo Bills on April 28, 2012, after going undrafted in the 2012 NFL draft.
 He was released by the Bills on May 14, 2012, to make room on the roster.